 Although theology by tradition is loosely defined as the study of God, if we are guided by the various journals of theology, many of the articles appear to attempt to systematize particular versions of faith rather than seek evidence based knowledge about whatever God is thought to be like or is intended to represent.
 An added problem is that we are not very good at listening to those whose insights run counter to our preferred faith position.

 Part of the range of attitudes to theological attitudes comes about because people arrive with expectations based on their own past background experiences.
 Those steeped in history would approach a Biblical text like the Book of Revelation looking for historical markers.
 Knowing the events that were the background to the writer’s situation the figures like the beast would then seem more likely to stand for someone like a persecuting Emperor already known to the writer.
-Prior events to the wetting down of the gospel stories like the dispersal of Jews from Jerusalem would be seen as influences on the story.
+Prior events to the setting down of the gospel stories (for example: the dispersal of Jews from Jerusalem) would be seen as influences on the story.

 Those, sometimes called preterists would see present events of the author’s time leading to a conclusion in which the bad guys would get their just deserts and those currently involved in a struggle for survival would be encouraged by notions of a just reward in heaven.
 Some of the more extreme futurists of the type who, even today, are currently fascinated by the prospects of some sort of Armageddon heralding the return of Jesus, hold to the Book of Revelation as an urgent call to attend to the signs of the approaching end.
 These are very different to those looking at the book as an allegory of the struggle between good and evil and who see Revelation as providing a set of symbolic and idealistic markers to guide us through the key issues of life.